On April 20, we honored all volunteers in the community! The event was held at Hotel Mead in conjunction with National Volunteer Week.

 In the 1990s we celebrated our 50th Anniversary and added the Volunteer Center to the office.

-In 1987, United Way of America celebrated it's Centennial Anniversary!
+In 1987, United Way of America celebrated it's Centennial Anniversary.
+(Thank you to the staff at McMillan Memorial Library for scanning our slides into digital files!)

 In the 1970s we finally became the "United Way" and adopted the logo with the hand, rainbow and person.
 We also saw familiar events, such as United Way Day at McDonalds; our very first Annual Report; and our first Executive Director.